microsoft/FHIR-Converter/docs/web-ui-summary.md

 To edit templates, the open-source release includes a web UI.
 You can toggle between the HL7 v2 to FHIR editor and the C-CDA to FHIR editor:
 ![toggle editor](images/editor-toggle.png)

-Much of the core functionality is consistent between the two editors, although there are some differences.
-The key functionality of eac editor is described below.
+The core functionality is consistent between the two editors, although there are some differences in the layout, which is described below.

 ## HL7 v2 Web UI Summary
 Below is a screenshot of the HL7 v2 web UI with an overview of the key functionality.